Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 How to move the conversation forward

-• If they missed a meeting or call without providing an explanation
+• If they missed a scheduled meeting or call without explanation.

-• If they verbally committed to sign a contract but then went AWOL
+• When they verbally committed to signing a contract but then disappeared.

-• If they started a product trial and you’re still waiting for their verdict
+• If they started a product trial and you’re awaiting their feedback.

-• If they haven’t come back to you after “internal discussions”
+• When they haven’t responded after “internal discussions.”

-It’s also important to be upfront about what you want from them.
-Don’t leave them guessing and don’t shift the responsibility onto them to propose the next steps.
-Give them clear-cut options so it’s easy for them to answer.
+Be clear and upfront about what you need from them.
+Avoid leaving them guessing or putting the onus on them to propose the next steps.
+Offer clear options to make it easy for them to respond.

 7 alternatives to “just checking in” (with examples)